 The impressive K Club Hotel & Resort is ranked as one of the most luxurious castles near Dublin, Ireland, with a long history of providing five-star service.
 Only 30 minutes from Dublin in County Kildare, the lavish estate is set along the banks of the River Liffey, and framed by the rolling, green hills Ireland is famous for.

-Worthy of a stop on every Dublin castle tour, a weekend spent at this gem in the Irish countryside is the ultimate luxury experience fit for a king.
+The K Club is ranked as one of the top castle stays near Dublin, and a weekend spent at this gem in the Irish countryside is the ultimate luxury experience fit for a king.
 Click here to book

-Some of these castle hotels near Dublin, Ireland are bookable through Air Canada Vacations or included in their pre-bundled packages to Europe.
-Globe Guide visited some of the aforementioned castles compliments of the properties.
+Globe Guide visited some of these castle hotels near Dublin as a guest of the properties.
 As always, hosts have no editorial influence on articles.

 YOU MIGHT ALSO ENJOY:

 - How to spend one day in Dublin, Ireland

 - Amazing castles to visit in France’s fairytale Loire Valley

 - Quirky and cool things to do in Dingle, Ireland